 The final release of the Keyfactor Windows Orchestrator was version 8.7.
-This version of the Keyfactor Windows Orchestrator is fully compatible with Keyfactor Command version 10.2.
-Keyfactor will continue to support the Keyfactor Windows Orchestrator.
-However, all new integrations and extensions will be delivered via the new Keyfactor Universal Orchestrator.
-Keyfactor recommends that customers use the Keyfactor
+This version of the Keyfactor Windows Orchestrator is not compatible with Keyfactor Command version 11.0.
+Customers should migrate to the Keyfactor Universal Orchestrator with custom extensions as needed.